-Extended Project Qualification AS Level
+Extended Project Qualification

 You will produce either a 5000 word report, record the process involved and perform a presentation or submit an artefact, a 1000 word report, record the process involved and perform a presentation.
-The artefact can be anything on the lines of, a musical piece, a model, a painting or a sculpture.
+The artefact can be anything on the lines of a musical piece, a model, painting or a sculpture.

+At the start of the project you will be given help and advice on setting a suitable title and will be taught the skills required to help you complete a piece of independent research.
 You will be asked to think of what you are interested in.
 This could be a university degree choice, a career aspiration, a hobby or an area of interest to you outside of your studies.
 It is really up to you and your area of interest.
-This level of choice and flexibility means you are engaged and motivated, and gain valuable research and project management skills along the way.
+This level of choice and flexibility means you are engaged and motivated and gain valuable research and project management skills along the way.